codinggrace/non-tech-founders-workshop/Networking/DNS.md

 - DNS cache poisoning

 # Examples and Questions
+## Demonstration: Adding a DNS entry to codinggrace.com
+Demo of adding a new DNS entry and the how that will or won't work as expected :D

 ## When I want to use Cloudflare they ask me to change "NS" or Name Server records.
 What does that mean?
 At some point during the lookup process for a DNS entry there will be a server involved (name server, or NS) which has the final say for how a domain like `www.example.com` is mapped to an address.